[Updated Jan 2023]

 The health of your cask is the most important consideration when looking at when to sell your whisky cask.
-By health we mean the alcoholic strength (ABV) and the volume of liquid within the cask (bulk litres or litres of alcohol, LA).
+By health we mean the details obtained from a regauge, specifically the alcoholic strength (ABV) and the volume of liquid within the cask (bulk litres and litres of alcohol, LA).

 For example, a cask valued at £100 per litre of alcohol (LA) with 100 LA in it will be worth £10,000.
 An older cask may be worth £110 per LA but have only 90 LA making it worth £9,900.

-As such, it is imperative to keep an eye on the health of your cask and make sure that you sell it at the right point based on the ABV and bulk litres, rather than a specific age.
+As such, it is imperative to keep an eye on the health of your cask and make sure that you sell it at the right point based on the ABV and remaining litres of alcohol, rather than aiming for a specific age.

-The value of a cask does increase with age, however when a cask is valued it is done so based on a number of factors, of which age is just one facet.
+The value of a cask increases with age, however when a cask is valued it is done so based on a number of factors, of which age is just one facet.

-The market for whisky continues to be strong.
+Despite other global instability the cask market has remained strong and stable.
+The market for whisky performed well throughout Brexit and the COVID pandemic.
 Indeed, indicators suggest that investments into status items are resilient in times of economic uncertainty, meaning whisky looks particularly attractive to investors at the moment.

-Exchange rates with the pound are also very appealing for international investors, driving a strong demand for UK based investments from abroad.
+Exchange rates with the pound are also still relatively appealing for international investors, driving a strong demand for UK based investments from abroad.
 Nationally and internationally, people are actively looking for alternative investments, and demand is high for whisky casks of all ages.

 Expert advice on selling your cask